 You will be asked to provide evidence of exam certificates via an online Evidence Uploader.
-This will be available from 26th February to 24th March 2020.
+This will be available from 4th January to 13th January 2022.
 Please make sure that you prepare now and have your paperwork in order so that you can demonstrate eligibility.
-Detailed instructions will be provided to guide you through uploading of evidence.
+Detailed instructions will be provided to guide you through the process of uploading evidence.

-If you do not currently have the original certificates for your qualifications, please obtain these now by contacting the relevant examination board who may be able to supply a replacement certificate or a Final Certifying Statement of Results. (school reports or 'results-day' information slips will not be accepted).
+If you do not currently have evidence of your qualifications, you can obtain this now by contacting the relevant examination board who may be able to supply a replacement certificate or a Final Certifying Statement of Results.
 You should be aware that processing of replacement certificates can take up to 6 weeks (depending on the Exam Board), thus we strongly recommend that you order replacements now (if required).
+While candidates may present accredited school reports, 'results-day' information slips or other similar documentation as evidence, we encourage the use of formal certificates or a Final Certifying Statements of Results.